efecan-kutluk/heliovac/README.md

 # HELIOVAC
-A frontend application for simulating sealevel attacks on solana
+A frontend application for simulating wallet hacks on solana